johnconway/feed-nim/README.md

 # Feed-Nim
 A feed parsing module for [Nim](https://nim-lang.org), which parses RSS, Atom, and JSONfeed syndication formats.
 This has been substantially re-written and expanded from [Nim-RSS](https://github.com/achesak/nim-rss).

-It has not been tested, has no tests, and is mostly written by an inexperienced dope who barely understands Nim.
-It probably doesn't work.
+It has not been tested in the wild, and is mostly written by an inexperienced dope who barely understands Nim.
+It will probably break.
 Use at your own risk.

+## Intallation

+<code>nimble install feednim</code>

 ## Usage